Level 1: Knowledge Building

-Distance Learning Model: In response to the many requests for online training, we are now offering a mentored, on-line training program.
-Applications are currently being accepted.
-You may read below, or click on this link for more information about this option.
-(PFR Distance Learning Flyer).
+Mentored Professional Development: Applications are currently being accepted.
+You may read below, or click on this link for more information about this training.
+(PFR Mentored Professional Development).

 Learners will work individually or in pairs with one of our Promoting First Relationships master trainers.
-During the first 10 weeks, trainees will view professionally filmed PFR sessions with caregivers (parents and child care providers) and young children (infant, toddler, special needs).
-The tapes were developed and narrated by Dr. Jean Kelly, the founder and developer of PFR .
-After viewing each tape, master trainers and trainees will meet every other week on-line to reflect on the filmed sessions and the PFR infant mental health essentials.
+During the first 5 weeks, trainees will view professionally filmed PFR sessions with caregivers (parents and child care providers) and young children (infant, toddler, special needs).
+The training videos were developed and narrated by Dr. Jean Kelly, the founder and developer of PFR.
+Learners will meet every week on-line with a master trainer to reflect on the filmed sessions and the PFR infant mental health essentials.
 The curriculum includes the following elements: Elements of a Healthy Relationship; Attachment Theory and Secure Relationships; Reflective Capacity Building; Development of Self for Infants and Toddlers; PFR Consultation Strategies; Challenging Behaviors; and Intervention Planning.
 During the next 10 weeks, trainees will be mentored weekly on-line as they implement PFR with caregiver/child dyads at their own sites.
 Sessions will include reflection on videos of the dyadic interactions that trainees upload to a secure website, and discussion about how to implement the PFR concepts and consultation strategies.

-Pre-requisites: 2-day PFR Workshop through NCAST in Seattle.
-Or an on-site workshop delivered in your area may be arranged through NCAST.
+Pre-requisites: 2-day PFR Workshop through Parent-Child Relationship Programs in Seattle.
+Or an on-site workshop delivered in your area may be arranged through PCRP.
 Access to a computer with internet access and a video camera to record sessions during the second 10 weeks.

-Contact: Jennifer Rees, PFR Program and Training Director, firstname.lastname@example.org, for more information.
+Contact: Jennifer Rees, PFR Program Director, email@example.com, for more information.